 Badgers almost complete comeback, ultimately tie Michigan 4-4 for four-point weekend

-Senior captain Cameron Hughes and the Badgers struggled down the stretch in the third period and fell 3-2.Image By: Cameron Lane-Flehinger
+Senior captain Cameron Hughes and the Badgers lost two four-goal contests against Ohio State in Columbus.Image By: Cameron Lane-Flehinger

 They were losing, then winning, then losing again and then they ultimately tied.

 Saturday night’s matchup with Michigan (2-2-1-1 Big Ten, 6-4-2 overall) followed an unusual, yet familiar story for Wisconsin’s men’s hockey team (3-2-1-0, 8-5-2), as they mounted a comeback to erase an early deficit but couldn’t seal the deal in an eventful 4-4 tie.